-Green

-Green is the easiest color on the eye and is calming and refreshing.
-As the color of nature, most associations viewers make are positive ones.
-Additionally, dark green implies wealth and power
+Green White is almost complex as black.
+Green is the easiest color on the eye Innocence, cleanli-ness, wealth, and and is calming and refreshing.
+As the purity are some of the associations we color of nature, most associations make with white, but it can also be viewers make are positive ones.
+Additionally, dark green implies wealth and power and sophistication, but it can also apear overtly feminine or gauche.
+Orange Our associations with orange are good: